Shyam-cloud-25/aws-cloud-cost-monitor/Setup-guide.md

 ## ✅ Project Completed

-- At this point, the AWS Cloud Cost Monitor demo project is complete!
+- The AWS Cloud Cost Monitor demo project is complete!
 We have a working cost monitoring system that:
  - Tracks budget usage.
  - Sends alerts via SNS.